List of political parties in Russia: History

-In December 2004, amendments were introduced providing for a minimum number of party members of 50 thousand and the presence of more than 45 regional branches (500 people each).
-By January 1, 2006, all parties had to submit documents proving that their party structures comply with the requirements of the law on the minimum number of members and the number of regional branches.
+In December 2004, amendments were introduced requiring a minimum number of party members of 50,000 and the presence of more than 45 regional branches of 500 people each.
+By January 1, 2006, all parties had to submit documents proving that their party structures complied with the requirements of the law on the minimum number of members and the number of regional branches.

-In 2009, a bill was introduced to reduce, from January 1, 2010, the number of parties required for state registration from 50,000 to 45,000 (in the regional branches of parties - from 500 to 450 members).
-By January 1, 2012, the mandatory minimum number of party members will be set at 40 thousand, and in the regional branches of the party - up to 400.
+In 2009, a bill was introduced to reduce the minimum number of party members from 50,000 to 45,000, and from 500 to 450 members in regional branches.
+This law came into effect on January 1, 2010.
+The minimum number of party members was reduced again on January 1, 2012, to 40,000 and to 400 members per regional branch.

-On February 28, 2012, an election law was adopted, parties were exempted from collecting signatures and making a cash deposit for nominating a party and its candidate, and gubernatorial elections were restored.
-The number of required signatures for candidates for the presidential elections in Russia has been reduced, instead of 2 million now it is enough: 100,000 from parties, and 300,000 for self-nominated candidates.
-The electoral threshold for parties has been reduced from 7% to 5%.
+On February 28, 2012, an election law was adopted meaning parties were exempted from collecting signatures and making a cash deposit for nominating a party and its candidate, and gubernatorial elections were restored.
+The number of required signatures for candidates for the presidential elections was reduced from 2 million to 100,000 for party candidates, and 300,000 for self-nominated candidates.
+The electoral threshold for parties was also reduced from 7% to 5%.

-On March 20, 2012, the State Duma approved a presidential bill to reduce the minimum number of political parties, which allows for their creation in Russia instead of 40,000 only 500 people, and for registering a regional branch - instead of 500 - only 5 people.
+On March 20, 2012, the State Duma approved a presidential bill to reduce the minimum number of political party members from 40,000 to only 500 people, and from 500 to 5 members for a regional branch.

 However, after a series of mass protests and a 2011 European Court decision on the case of the Republican Party of Russia (now the People's Freedom Party), the law changed and the number of registered parties quickly increased to more than 48 As of December 2012.

-Party of power
+Party of Power

 A "party of power" refers to a political party that has a close relationship with the executive branch of government such that the party appears to function as an extension of the executive rather than as an autonomous political organization.
 The concept resembles that of a cartel party.
-These parties were specially established for support of the incumbent president or prime minister in the Russian parliament:
+These parties are considered by some to have been especially established for support of the incumbent president or prime minister in the Russian parliament: